florimondmanca/arel/README.md

 **What is this for?**

 `arel` can be used to implement development-only hot-reload for non-Python files that are not read from disk on each request.
-This may include GraphQL schemas, cached rendered Markdown content, etc.
+This may include HTML templates, GraphQL schemas, cached rendered Markdown content, etc.

 **How does it work?**